1. 3DS Blog

 What is a generative economy?

 Virtual universes also act as catalysts for the generative economy—a system designed to generate and sustain long-term well-being, equity, resilience and a healthier planet.
 It contrasts with extractive or purely profit-maximizing models by embedding purpose-driven design into the structure of ownership, finance and governance.
 The different models empower teams across various disciplines to experiment with solutions, predict future outcomes and make data-informed innovation decisions.
-By offering a shared space to innovate modular solutions, explore “what-if” analyses and modular problem solving.
+They create space to innovate modularly, explore ‘what-if’ futures, and collaborate across disciplines.

 The prospects are boundless.
 From sustainable urban development to innovating future transportation systems, this technology represents the next chapter in human innovation.
 With Dassault Systèmes’ innovative digital technology, we can rethink what is achievable, transforming how we design, build and interact with the physical world.